EndPointCorp/end-point-blog/2020/02/11/a-tool-to-compare-postgresql-database-schema-versions.html.md

 Liquibase command 'Diff' was executed successfully.
 ```

-### Benefits
+### Conclusion
-It helped us to compare the 100+ tables in the old application stack database schema version between our client and consortium.
-The data migration part was challenging due to volume and the variety of data but knowing the schema differences through liquibase on table level, columns, references, indexes, views..etc helped in accuracy on the migration process.
-So it played a wonderful role in our migration work and hope it will be helpful for you.
+Although comparing and contrasting the 100+ tables from the old application was beneficial, the data migration aspect of the undertaking was challenging due to volume and variety of data.
+However, with the help of Liquibase, we became more familiarized with differences in the schema (including table level, columns, references, indexes, views, .etc).
+With this leading to an increase in accuracy, we found the software to be very helpful during the migration process.
+The End Point development team hopes that by sharing its findings, others will also benefit from this tool and all that it offers.